 About the 442s

-What happens when you combine two outstanding members of the world-class St. Louis Symphony with two of the city’s finest jazz musicians?
-You get The 442s, a genre-defying acoustic quartet named for the modern standard tuning of 442 Hz!
+Combining two members of the world-class St. Louis Symphony and two of the city’s finest jazz musicians, The 442s are a genre-defying acoustic quartet named for the modern standard tuning of 442 Hz.
 Brought together by the innovative and inspired compositions of Adam Maness, who plays piano, guitar, accordion, melodica and glockenspiel in the group, The 442s features Shawn Weil on violin, Bjorn Ranheim on cello and Sydney Rodway on bass.
 This unique collaboration, formed in the Spring of 2012, combines outstanding musicianship, group singing and inventive improvisation, all while breaking down barriers between jazz, classical, folk and pop music.
 The 442s were born of a common musical inquisitiveness and a search for new and exciting musical possibilities and collaborations.
 This search has taken them to venues and concert series throughout the Midwest, including Powell Symphony Hall and Jazz at the Bistro.
-The 442s self-titled debut album was released in 2014 and has been featured on over 100 radio stations across the country.
-Their next album will be recorded at Powell Symphony Hall for release in 2016.
+The 442s have released three albums to date; their 2014 self-titled debut album has been featured on over 100 radio stations across the country.
+Relay and Home for Christmas, both released in 2016, feature collaborations with celebrated musicians from across the musical spectrum.

 Meet the 442s